jenkinsci/gitlab-plugin/README.md

 To see Jenkins, point your browser to `http://localhost:8080`.

 For more information on the supported `Jenkins` tags and how to configure the containers, visit https://hub.docker.com/r/library/jenkins.

+# Release Workflow

+GitLab-Plugin admins should adhere to the following rules when releasing a new plugin version:

+* Ensure codestyle conformity
+* Run unit tests
+* Run manual tests on both, oldest and latest GitLab versions
+* Update documentation
+* Create change log
+* Create release tag
+* Create release notes (on github)